 Which accreditation is preferable?

-When students are looking for a college, one important consideration is whether it is accredited.
+When students look for a college, one important consideration is whether it is accredited.
 Colleges and universities are awarded accreditation after successfully undergoing a voluntary external review by a private accrediting agency to evaluate the quality of their institution and how effectively they are meeting their stated mission.
 While the evaluation criteria among accrediting agencies tend to be similar—measuring such areas as expected student achievement, curriculum, and faculty—not all forms of accreditation are equal.
 Most accredited colleges and universities are divided into two basic types: regional or national accreditation.
 What’s the difference?

 State Licensure Programs